Why biting nails is a GOOD habit (and you should try it)

 But I can assure myself, I didn’t, because they’re always around.
 It’s part of our growth isn’t it?

 My worst bad habits have made me who I am today.
-Well, not particular the habits themselves, but the fact I figured they weren’t helping me so I had to change.
+Well, not particularly the habits themselves, but the fact I figured they weren’t helping me so I had to change.

 You see, bad habits, are only bad habits when you think they’re bad.
 Either by yourself or by social norms.